Connectivity & OTA

 No manual YAML sensor config needed - auto-discovery handles everything.

-MQTT Connection Reliability (v1.2.7+)
+MQTT Connection Reliability

-Three mechanisms prevent connection drops after extended uptime:
+Several mechanisms prevent connection drops after extended uptime:

 Connection watchdog (10 min) - if no successful _client.loop() or publish in 10 minutes, the client force-disconnects and reconnects.
 Catches half-open TCP sockets that PubSubClient reports as connected.

 TCP keepalive - enabled on the MQTT socket after connect via setsockopt().
-Sends OS-level TCP probes after 30s of silence, every 10s, and declares dead after 3 failed probes.
+Sends OS-level TCP probes after 30 s of silence, every 10 s, and declares dead after 3 failed probes.
 Detects NAT table timeouts and router reboots faster than MQTT-level keepalive.

-Persistent WiFiClientSecure (v1.2.8+) - the Telegram HTTPS client uses a static WiFiClientSecure instance instead of allocating a new one per request.
-On ESP32, 3 new+delete cycles of the ~30KB TLS buffer fragments the heap beyond recovery.
-The persistent instance avoids this and keeps Telegram reliable after extended uptime.
+Persistent WiFiClientSecure - the Telegram HTTPS client uses a static WiFiClientSecure instance instead of allocating a new one per request.
+Repeated new+delete of the ~30 KB TLS buffer fragments the heap beyond recovery on ESP32.
+The persistent instance avoids that and keeps Telegram reliable after extended uptime.

 Connection uptime is logged on disconnect to help diagnose patterns (consistent ~3600s = NAT timeout, random = WiFi instability).